-The Teaching Excellence Competencies Model describes a set of competencies for teaching excellence that we hope will not only promote alignment of resources, tools, professional development and evaluation within the system, but will also be a tool that educators and faculty developers use to inform their work.
+The Teaching Excellence Competencies Model (TECM) describes a set of competencies for teaching excellence that we hope will not only promote alignment of resources, tools, professional development and evaluation within the system, but will also be a tool that educators and faculty developers use to inform their work.
 We hope that the Teaching Excellence Competencies Model - and the accompanying guide which includes case scenarios to illustrate how individuals in different roles and in various contexts have applied the framework - will promote lifelong learning about teaching, and inspire those using it to further their work as teachers, learners, leaders and scholars.

 The Toronto Academic Health Science Network (TAHSN) has a mandate to develop health professions teachers across the system.
 There was system-wide interest in collaboratively developing an actionable model of teaching excellence for use across the system.
 Our goals were to 1) Develop a model that is relevant to all clinical teachers (i.e., not profession-specific) and to 2) Identify an actionable set of relational competencies that describe an excellent clinical teacher (as opposed to a minimally competent teacher).

 If you have any questions about this work, or would like to request a consultation about how to use this framework in your setting, please contact anyone from the project team (as noted in the Teaching Excellence Competencies Model and Guide accessible via the "Access TECM" button) or the Centre for Faculty Development

 Free, video-based modules created to bring faculty development to the teaching practice context.
 These short, focused modules can be used flexibly by individuals or groups of teachers.
 Each module focuses on a teaching and learning topic that can be applied to the teaching practice context and incorporates reflection questions, videos and additional resources.
 Individual modules are designed to be completed in 15 minutes.